ksatola/Computational-Statistics/README.md

 Reject the null hypothesis that the means are equal.
 ```
-To summarize the analytical approach, we proved that we have sufficient evidence to reject the null hypothesis which means that the drug works.
+**To summarize the analytical approach**, we proved that we have sufficient evidence to reject the null hypothesis which means that the drug works.

-### Computational Method
+### Computational Method (Permutation Testing)

 Now it is time to check if the drug is effective in a computational way.
 We will be using our hypothesis definition but instead of doing a statistical test and satisfying its assumption we assume the null hypothesis is true, so there is no difference in the groups.